German Inheritance Tax - FAQ

 Is there a Duty to disclose the Inheritance?

-Pursuant to § 30 ErbStG, the beneficiaries are obliged to report the transfer to the local inheritance tax office within 3 months after gaining knowledge of the taxable transfer of property at death.
+According to § 30 ErbStG, the beneficiaries are obliged to report any taxable acquisition at death (Erwerb von Todes wegen) to the local inheritance tax office (Erbschaftsteuerfinanzamt) within 3 months of becoming aware of the taxable acquisition.
+For more information, please check the article German Inheritance Tax: Duty to report an Inheritance from Abroad

 Who must file the German Inheritance Tax Return?